pskopnik/Git-Deployment-Handler/README.md

 =======================

 The Git Deployment Handler is a tool to manage the deployment of git branches into directories.
-An approval system is built in, MongoDb and MySQL (sqlite will be added soon) are the supported DatabaseBackends.
+An approval system is built in, MongoDb, MySQL and sqlite are the supported DatabaseBackends.
-It uses the git post-receive hook and a cron job (only needed for the approval system) to automatically deploy commits.
+It uses the git post-receive hook and a cron job (only needed for Approval/DatabaseLog/CronDeployment/External) to automatically deploy commits.

 ##Requirements

  * python3.2
  * git (command line tool)
+ * _For Approval/DatabaseLog/CronDeployment/External Either_
- * _Either_
+   * sqlite3
    * mysql and PyMySQL
    * mongodb and pymongo